Life is Not a Mahjong Game

 Extreme climate events can have devastating impacts on organizations and communities.
 For example, extreme events can cause the displacement of whole communities, such as with the Ft.
 McMurray wildfire.

 There are two levels of effects.
 In the short term, people are merely concerned about survival.
 If the organization is a member of this community, it too must survive the impact of the event.
 In the post-disaster period, communities will attempt to revive and rebuild their home.
 However, continuity of functions and rebuilding in the post-disaster period is often impacted by psycho-social or psychological trauma.
-Since humans are individuals, not regulation shaped mahjong tiles, they will exhibit the
+Since humans are individuals, not regulation shaped mahjong tiles, they will exhibit the symptoms of emotional trauma.

 Furthermore, they will exhibit these impacts at different times and in different ways.
 Regardless of the timing and effects, the functions of an organization may be impaired.
 Productivity and operations can be lowered.
 The local community, our customers, and stakeholders will exhibit similar trauma in response to these massive events.
 Often, attempts to regain the pre-disaster condition take a long time and may be fruitless.
 Our actions may not necessarily return us to “normal,” but may establish a “new normal,” one that integrates our shared experience of the disaster.